-The form is expected to be completed in partnership with your Institution's Technology Transfer Office (TTO) or equivalent (e.g. Translation Research Office), and failure to do so may prejudice your application.
-A contact at your Institution's TTO, or equivalent, will be required for the Outline Case for Support Form.
+The form is expected to be completed in partnership with your Institution's Technology Transfer Office (TTO) or equivalent (e.g., Translation Research Office (TRO)), and failure to do so may prejudice your application.
+A contact at your Institution's TTO, or equivalent, is required to submit a letter of support indicating the role they have played in developing the application.
+This letter should be converted into a PDF and submitted under document type 'Letter of Support' as part of the Je-S submission.